krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Geolocation Routing, you can route traffic based on the requester's location.
 You can configure route 53 records based on Country and Continent.
 In the case of the USA, you can even configure it by State.
 - Geoproximity Routing – Similar to Geolocation, if you have resources in multiple regions, you can route traffic to the nearest location and, optionally, shift traffic from resources in one location to another.
 This allows for more complex traffic shaping; however, Geoproximity requires the use of Traffic Flow, and it involves additional monthly costs (USD 50/month)

+#### A retail company has connected its on-premises data center to the AWS Cloud via AWS Direct Connect.
+The company wants to be able to resolve Domain Name System (DNS) queries for any resources in the on-premises network from the AWS VPC and also resolve any DNS queries for resources in the AWS VPC from the on-premises network.

+Create an inbound endpoint on Amazon Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Amazon Route 53 Resolver via this endpoint

+Create an outbound endpoint on Amazon Route 53 Resolver and then Amazon Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via this endpoint

+Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
+Amazon Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances – and can also be used to route users to infrastructure outside of AWS.
+By default, Amazon Route 53 Resolver automatically answers DNS queries for local VPC domain names for Amazon EC2 instances.
+You can integrate DNS resolution between Resolver and DNS resolvers on your on-premises network by configuring forwarding rules.

+To resolve any DNS queries for resources in the AWS VPC from the on-premises network, you can create an inbound endpoint on Amazon Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Amazon Route 53 Resolver via this endpoint.